wutianze/pynq_car/Pynq-Z2_AD_Car/pynq-guide/run_guide.md

     ```
 ## What you need to modify according to your own model:
 1. Variables:
-   - KERNEL_CONV, CONV_INPUT_NODE, CONV_OUTPUT_NODE
+   - `KERNEL_CONV, CONV_INPUT_NODE, CONV_OUTPUT_NODE`
-   - vector<string> kinds: if you use classification model, you need to define your own categories
+   - `vector<string> kinds`: if you use classification model, you need to define your own categories
 2. Functions:
-   - setInputImage(): Replace it with your own image pre-process way
+   - `setInputImage()`: Replace it with your own image pre-process way
-   - topKind(): It will use the results of softmax function and output the final kind
+   - `topKind()`: It will use the results of softmax function and output the final kind
-   - runCV(): This function is independent of DPU usage, you can add your cv control here
+   - `runCV()`: This function is independent of DPU usage, you can add your cv control here
    - If you use regression model, you don't need to use `topKind()` and softmax function, you should get the model output directly and add it in `addCommand()` and use it in `runCommand()`

 ## Run the car